-The Concordia University parking policy requires that all motor ever on campus used by University students, faculty, and staff be registered with the Department of Security.
-Vehicles parked in University lots must have a valid Concordia University Parking Permit properly attached to the rear view mirror, facing the windshield.
+The Concordia University parking policy requires that all motor vehicles on campus used by university students, faculty, and staff be registered with the Security Department.
+Vehicles parked in university lots must have a valid Concordia University Parking Permit properly attached to the rear view mirror, facing the windshield.
 There is no cost to register a motor vehicle with the Department of Security.
 Failure to register motor vehicles will result in ticketing, immobilizing, and/or the eventual towing of illegally parked vehicles at the owner's expense.
-Registration of motor vehicles may be completed in the Security Office located on the first floor of Meyer Hall at 275 North Syndicate Street or during Welcome Week.
+Registration of motor vehicles may be completed in the Security Office located on the first floor of Meyer Hall at 275 North Syndicate Street or during Welcome Weekend.
 The university maintains parking lots for students.
-These are: Lot C, Lot D, Lot E, Lot G, and Lot H. Lots located behind campus apartments may be used by residents of apartments only.
+These are: Lot C, Lot D, Lot E, Lot F, Lot G, and Lot H. Lots located behind campus apartments may be used by residents of apartments only.
 Residents will be given a special permit and ONLY they have exclusive rights to park in the apartment lots.
+University parking meters are enforced